United States • Born on June 22nd

 Alexis joined Watsi on March 12th, 2013.
 Eight years ago, Alexis joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexis' most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Alexis' most recent donation traveled 8,700 miles to support Adriki, an 11-year-old student from Tanzania, for knee surgery.

 Anthonie is a student from Haiti.
 He lives with his aunt and uncle and their family in a small town in northern Haiti.
 He enjoys going to school and church.
 Anthonie has a cardiac condition called Tetralogy of Fallot.
 This condition involves several related defects including a hole between two chambers of the heart, and a muscular blockage of one of the valves.
 These prevent blood from flowing normally through his body, leaving him weak and short of breath.
 The care Anthonie needs is not available in Haiti so he needs to travel for surgery.
 He will fly to the Cayman Islands and on January 9th will undergo cardiac surgery.
 During surgery, surgeons will sew a patch over the hole to close it, and remove the muscular blockage in his heart.
 Another organization, Have a Heart Cayman, is also contributing $16,000 to pay for his treatment.
 Anthonie's family also needs help to fund the costs of surgery prep, travel, and follow-up care.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also pays for obtaining his passport, and for the social worker from our medical partner, Haiti Cardiac Alliance, who will accompany Anthonie's family overseas.
 Anthonie's aunt says, "Anthonie has been very sick for a long time, we are all praying that this is the miracle that will make him better!"